rackerlabs/technical-blog/content/blog/2021/2021-04-16-how-the-onica-elastic-engineering-team-automated-disaster-recovery-for-amazon-rds-instances-part-one/index.md

 The RDS Backup Restore function leverages the Boto3 SDK to restore the RDS instance snapshots created by the RDS Backup Lambda from the primary region’s S3 bucket to a new RDS instance the DR region.
-This is done by using the `[restore_db_instance_from_db_snapshot](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html#RDS.Client.restore_db_instance_from_db_snapshot)` method from the Boto3 SDK.
+Do this by using the `[restore_db_instance_from_db_snapshot](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html#RDS.Client.restore_db_instance_from_db_snapshot)` method from the Boto3 SDK.